-To that end, we iterate over all TARs in the Rule Base.
-A $tar \in RuleBase$ can only be implicated by the observation of $t_o.start$, if t_o is a member of set X of that tar.
+To that end, we use Algorithm 1, which iterates over all TARs in the Rule Base (Line 1).
+A $tar \in RuleBase$ can only be implicated by the observation of t_o , if t_o is a member of set X of that tar (Line 2).
 That is to say, we cannot make a new prediction based on the given tar, unless t_o contributes to the prediction.
-If this criterion is met, then we look to see if the tar is satisfied by any open top-level transaction as tracked by TLTs.
-For a tar to be satisfied, all transactions in X must have been observed during the processing of at least one TLT.
-Furthermore, the tar's prediction (i.e., Y) should have new transactions other than the ones that have already occurred during the processing of the satisfying TLT.
-Stated differently, the tar is only considered to have a useful prediction if (1) all of its prerequisites have been seen, and (2) at least some of its predictions are unseen.
-If both of these conditions are met, then the tar is added to the set CTAR, which is a set of all new TARs that are candidates for being applied at that given point in time.
+If this criterion is met, then we look to see if the tar is satisfied by any open top-level transaction as tracked by TLTs (Line 3).
+For a tar to be satisfied, all transactions in X must have been observed during the processing of at least one tlt (first condition in Line 4).
+Furthermore, the tar's prediction (i.e., Y) should have new transactions other than the ones that have already occurred during the processing of the satisfying tlt (second condition in Line 4).
+Stated differently, a tar is only considered to have a useful prediction if (1) all of its prerequisites have been seen, and (2) at least some of its predictions are unseen.
+If both of these conditions are met, then the tar is added to the set CTAR (Line 5), which is a set of all new TARs that are candidates for being applied at that given point in time.

-The TLT that satisfies the conditions for presence of a tar in CTAR is said to be a basis for the application of that tar.
-This basis information is tracked along with the tar and used in the next stages.
+The tlt that satisfies the conditions for presence of a tar in CTAR (Line 4) is said to be a basis for the application of that tar.
+Although not shown in Line 5 for the sake of simplicity, this basis information is tracked along with the tar and used in the next stages.